Jordancjb/WaterReminder/README.md

 You can now run the .exe file and use the app.

 (Note: I did not pay for a codesign, Windows will block the app from running.
-To run it click "More info" > "Run Anyway")
+To run it click "More info" > "Run anyway")